aeris-lab/mic-dp/README.md

-# mic_dp: Maximum Information Coefficient Differential Privacy
+# MIC_DP: Maximum Information Coefficient Differential Privacy

 `mic_dp` is a Python package that enables differentially private data transformation guided by the *Maximum Information Coefficient* (MIC), with application to both supervised and unsupervised learning tasks.
 Traditional differential privacy (DP) mechanisms often degrade utility uniformly across features.
 In contrast, `mic_dp` uses MIC to scale the noise injection, preserving more utility in informative features.